-It was just a few months ago (the end of February to be exact) that we decided to open a podcast recording studio in Lincoln, Nebraska!
-Over the last 5 months we’ve worked tirelessly to prepare this business and studio space for our city.
+It was just a few months ago (the end of February to be exact) that we decided to open a podcast recording studio!
+Over the last 5 months we’ve worked tirelessly to prepare this studio space.

-Our initial studio opening day was supposed to be June 1st and…well needless to say we didn’t meet that deadline.
-But we are NOW open and ready for business!
+Our initial studio finishing day was supposed to be June 1st and…well needless to say we didn’t meet that deadline.
+But now we are done and ready to share the reveal!

-When it came to the studio, we were very intentional about making this space feel warm, inviting, and comfortable so that our clients are able to have real, free-flowing conversations in a relaxed environment.
+When it came to the studio, we were very intentional about making this space feel warm, inviting, and comfortable so that we would be able to have real, free-flowing conversations in a relaxed environment.
 With some new paint, a few feature accents, and gorgeous furnishings, we were able to put together a functional and comfortable podcast recording studio!